Qiaopi: End of the qiaopi trade

-Migration of Chinese overseas decreased significantly following the formation of the People's Republic of China (PRC) in 1949.
-Additionally, the number of Chinese born overseas in diasporic communities increased.
-As the colonies of Southeast Asia gained their independence, the Chinese emigrants gradually assimilated into new national identities, slowly losing their ties with China.
-Apart from demographic changes and political changes, the advancement of banking technology and the comparatively lower rates of inflation, prompted diasporic Chinese to remit money by bank transfer instead of using qiaopi.
+Chinese migration overseas decreased significantly following the formation of the People's Republic of China (PRC) in 1949, while the number of Chinese born overseas in diasporic communities increased.
+As the colonies of Southeast Asia gained their independence, Chinese emigrants gradually assimilated into new national identities, slowly losing their ties with China.
+Apart from demographic changes and political changes the advancement of banking technology and the comparatively lower rates of inflation, prompted diasporic Chinese to remit money by bank transfer instead of using qiaopi.
 The stabilisation of the internal situation in China made sending letters by postal services easier.
-The qiaopi trade which started with the purpose of connecting the Chinese diasporic community back with their home villages in China gradually lost its importance and relevance.
-In the years of 1958 to 1964, the amount of money sent annually by the diasporic Chinese community in Singapore and Malaya was “14 million RMB” on average.
-It has been highlighted that the smallest amount of money sent was in the years of 1961 and 1962.
-In this period, most of the money was sent by “bank transfer”.
-Qiaopi started as a means for the Chinese diasporic community to send money back to their home villages in China.
-With the political and demographic changes that were happening, qiaopi had lost its relevance and become obsolete.
-Its function would be replaced by the banks and postal services.
-In 1973, the People's Bank of China assumed control after the passing of a state directive.
-In 1979, people in charge of the qiaopi trade were assimilated into state-owned Chinese banks and banks took over the role of the qiaopi traders in facilitating remittances.
+The qiaopi trade, which started with the purpose of connecting the Chinese diasporic community with their home villages in China, gradually lost its importance and relevance.
+From 1958 to 1964, the amount of money sent annually by the diasporic Chinese community in Singapore and Malaya was 14 million RMB on average.
+In this period, most remittance money was sent by bank transfer.

+In 1973, the People's Bank of China assumed control of qiaopi after the passing of a state directive.
+In 1979, people in charge of the qiaopi trade were assimilated into state-owned Chinese banks, and banks took over the role of the qiaopi traders in facilitating remittances.
+After this point, qiaopi fully lost their relevance and became obsolete, replaced by the banks and postal services.